Let’s face it; African leaders can do better.

 Paul Biya has been the President of Cameroon since 6 November 1982.
 He consolidated power in a 1983–1984 power struggle with his predecessor and he remains a powerhouse in Africa and the president of Cameroon till date.

 Highs: Cameroon has enjoyed peace and stability for the past 30 years.
 Paul Biya’s regime has also overseen one of the strongest diplomatic relations in Africa.

 Lows: Paul Biya has kept himself in power by organizing sham elections and paying international observers to certify them free of irregularities, the top African leader, and dictator who has been accused of constant human right abuse, was ranked 19th in Parade Magazine’s Top 20 list of “The World’s Worst Dictators.”

 9. Jose Eduardo Dos Santos (Angola: 1979-Present)

 Jose Eduardo Dos Santos, the father of Africa’s richest woman Isabel Dos Santos, is Africa’s second longest-serving head of state, behind Equatorial Guinea’s Teodoro Obiang Nguema Mbasogo.
-He has been in power since 1979, and his dictatorship over Angola is set to continue for a long time.
+He has been in power since 1979, and in 2017, he announced that he would finally step down and end his dictatorship over Angola.

 Highs: The Angolan economy has grown to become the third-largest economy in sub-Saharan Africa, after South Africa and Nigeria.